Bramble Cay melomys: Commentary on extinction

+The report on the melomys prepared for the Queensland Department of Environment and Heritage Protection (DEHP) concluded that the melomys likely became extinct on Bramble Cay between 2009 and 2011, based on anecdotal evidence from visitors to the island.
+The primary factor in the extinction was assessed as loss of habitat due to erosion of the cay, which by 2014 had reached its smallest recorded size.
+Extreme weather events contributed to the loss of refugia – including rock caves, crevices and overhangs – that might have allowed a remnant population to survive.
+Anecdotal evidence was also recorded that Papua New Guineans had illegally visited Bramble Cay to hunt melomys by hitting them with sticks, and that visiting fishermen had allowed their dogs to hunt melomys.

-The Queensland government report also stated: "Significantly, this probably represents the first recorded mammalian extinction due to anthropogenic climate change."
+The DEHP report concluded that "significantly, this probably represents the first recorded mammalian extinction due to anthropogenic climate change."
 The report said the "root cause" of the extinction was sea level rise as a consequence of global warming.
 Senior scientist for climate change biology with Conservation International Lee Hannah said the species could have been saved.
 The United Nations's fifth Global Biodiversity Outlook report, published on 15 September 2020, criticised the Australian Government for the extinction.

 The reduction in vegetation was most likely caused by increasing ocean flooding as a result of increased frequency and intensity of weather events resulting in very high water levels and storm surges, which was exacerbated by anthropogenic climate change.
 Ornithologist John Woinarski of Charles Darwin University said that the extinction was foreseeable and preventable; it had been known for years that its position was precarious.
 He believed that its loss is at least partly due to under-funding for conservation programs and the fact that it was not an animal charismatic enough to garner much public attention.
 In a 2016 paper, Woinarski and others had stated that the Bramble Cay melomys was one of three vertebrates endemic to Australia that went extinct between 2009 and 2014, and that each of the three extinctions had been preventable.

 According to the Sydney Morning Herald, a 2008 "recovery plan" had understated the risks to its survival.
 The recovery plan had stated that "[The] likely consequences of climate change, including sea-level rise and increase in the frequency and intensity of tropical storms, are unlikely to have any major impact on the survival of the Bramble Cay melomys in the life of this plan."